Ampère Museum: Exhibitions

+The first space focuses on the history of electricity and includes numerous interactive exhibits as well as original material related to André-Marie Ampère.

+The second space is devoted to the applications of electricity, including lighting, telegraphy, medical applications, and many others.
+Renewable energy production, including wind turbines and photovoltaic systems, is presented both inside the museum and in a dedicated outdoor garden.

+The museum houses the original apparatus of the Einstein–de Haas experiment, the only fundamental research experiment conceived, carried out, and published by Albert Einstein.
+Conducted in 1915 by Einstein and Wander Johannes de Haas, the experiment provided experimental evidence for Ampère's theory of molecular currents, establishing the electron-based origin of magnetism.

 Visitors will find models reproducing the fundamental experiments in electromagnetism carried out by Ampère and certain physicists of his time as Hans Christian Ørsted, Michael Faraday and many others.
 The public can put them into operation, find explanations and additional information, play games and thus be initiated by experience and in a playful way to the laws of electromagnetism.

 In one of the rooms the visitor finds portraits, books and manuscripts associated with the Ampère family: André-Marie Ampère (1775–1836) as well as his father Jean-Jacques (1733–1793) and his son Jean-Jacques Ampère (1800–1864).

-Other rooms allow visitors to travel through the history of electricity to the production of renewable energy with wind turbines, photovoltaic plants, etc..